 Though Yamaha XS 650 was classy on its own, a lot of people tweaked and modified it to further boost its personality.
+One Dallas personal injury lawyer notes a client who, sadly, totaled his XS 650 bobber, but loved it so much that after his long recovery proceeded to buy another.
 Whether you have XS 650 café racer, XS 650 bobber, or XS 650 chopper, there are plenty of parts stores (both online and offline), where you can get customised items for your project.
 Here are some common types of customizations you can do in your Yamaha XS 650:

 - Front forks and steering: Changing handlebars or front forks to a different style is yet another very common way to make XS650 your own.
 Whether you want it to look more like a scrambler or a cruiser, the humble Yamaha XS 650 will allow you to modify it to your desires.

 - Tires: Depending on your model modification and your front forks, you can change the tires either for sleek cafe racer types or the opposite extreme – fat off-road enduro ones, that would enhance your bike’s grip on the road should you decide to off the beaten track with it.

 Yamaha XS 650 has gone through many customizations since its launch.
 The company took user reviews very seriously and made several upgrades for better.
 XS 650 became one of the most popular motorbikes of all time because of its great performance, low maintenance, availability of spare parts and a reasonable price.
 If you are looking for a bike that you can make your own, then Yamaha XS 650 is the right choice.